DAU (project): Allegations of breach of professional ethics and unfeigned violence, and denials

-Allegations of abuse of children and young adults with disabilities, and denials

-In the spring of 2020, Presidential Ombudsman in Children Rights of Ukraine Mykola Kuleba, responding to a Facebook post by Lena Samojlenko from 20 April 2020, appealed to the National Police of Ukraine to launch a probe into alleged ’physical pain or mental suffering through violent actions’ сaused to the children who took part in the shooting of DAU.
-Thus, the appeal was based on the impression of one single viewer from a movie Dau.
-Degeneration excerpt.

-Khrzhanovsky as well as the officers of the production company denied the accusations referring to the permissions obtained from the orphanage, procedures of infants’ filming that had to be observed and were in place, international distribution certificates that the movie had obtained and the absurdity of assumptions about the reality beyond the frame made after watching a movie excerpt.

-On 10 July 2020 The Telegraph newspaper issued an apology to Khrzhanovsky for their article published in April about opening a criminal probe, that implied that there were reasonable grounds for such an investigation; in their statement, the newspaper reported that Khrzhanovsky had been paid damages and that he would donate to the Campaign Against Anti-Semitism.

-At the beginning of 2021 criminal cases were closed as the results of a pre-trial investigation revealed no traces of criminal offence in the actions of the individuals involved in the film production in Kharkiv with the participation of children.

-In the spring of 2020, there was also a social media discussion about the involvement of people with autism in the filming of the project in 2009; allegations of violence were refuted by the relatives of participants with ASD who accompanied them, by other participants of the production process, and archival video evidence was provided.

 Allegations of overspending and poor organization of events

 Criticism of the project also concerns unreasonable amount of resources spent to achieve artistic results that have already been achieved, such as blurring the boundaries between real and fictional, performer and character, deconstructing history and immersing in it.
 Criticism of the Paris premiere also included reviews of poor organization and bad navigation.
 The creators and some critics claim that the principle of uncertainty as an artistic element of the project and a way of interacting with the audience.

 Distribution in Russia

 In Russia four DAU movies (Dau.Natasha, Dau.
 Nora Son, Dau.
 Sasha Valera, and Dau.
 New Man) were denied a cinema distribution licence by the Russian Ministry of Culture on the grounds of promoting pornography.

 In 2020, the film company Phenomenon Films took the decision to court, demanding the films be granted a distribution license, but the demands were rejected.